meta data for this page

 Workflow States in Process Maps

-Workflow maps provide the workflow states of the selected M-Files workflow as green symbols in the symbol bar.
+Workflow maps provide the workflow states of the selected M-Files workflow as green symbols in the libraries tab.
 You can drag them onto the canvas from the right-hand side.
+Note that every WF state can only be used once on the map.

 When you drop a workflow state symbol onto the canvas the system automatically checks, if there are state transitions that allow you to draw a line.